There are plenty of reasons to import a car or truck into Belize if you’re going to be spending any extended time there.

 We did see several people who had arrived before us finish by early afternoon, but the bulk of people arriving were only allowed to leave after inspections of their vehicles’ cargo, which took place between 4:30 p.m. and 5 p.m., office closing time.

 The customs inspections at the cargo department, which are mandatory if you’re bringing your car to stay in Belize, operate 9–5 Monday through Friday.
-Mondays are the worst day, as that’s the day imported vegetables are also processed.
+Mondays are the worst day, as that’s the day they process vegetables as well.
 The day after a holiday, such as the five days around Christmas, are also likely to have longer waits.

 Although it was possible last year to have the vehicle and cargo inspected and taxed in one step, that no longer seems possible.
 That means your customs agent stands in line with everyone else to get the papers on your car, and then repeats the process with your cargo.